kubaparol/trenova/.ai/common/api-plan.md

 #### deleteTrainingPlan (src/db/actions/training-plans/delete.ts)

 Deletes a specific training plan.
+Associated records in `training_sessions` are automatically deleted due to the `ON DELETE CASCADE` foreign key constraint.

 **Input:**